City of Tempe, AZ

 Housing Services Supervisory Staff

-Irma Hollamby Cain, Deputy Human Services Director - Housing: 480-858-2264 irma_hollambycain@tempe.gov
+Irma Hollamby Cain, Deputy Community Health & Human Services Director - Housing Services, 480-858-2264 irma_hollambycain@tempe.gov

-Carmen Jack, Housing Services Supervisor: 480-350-8954 carmen_jack@tempe.gov
+Carmen Ocampo, Housing Services Supervisor, 480-350-8954 carmen_ocampo@tempe.gov

-Find housing specialists and addition staff here.
+Find housing specialists and additional staff here.

 Tempe Public Library building, 2nd floor

 3500 S. Rural Rd.
+Ste.
+202

 Tempe, AZ 85282